-Students may transfer between languages during the summer only if the following criteria have been met:
+Students can apply to transfer between languages during the summer only if the criteria below been met.
+The Headmaster ultimately maintains discretion on approving or denying transfer requests:

 - 1. There is an available opening in the desired language course; - 2.
 The student holds a "B" or higher in both semesters in the language they are leaving; and - 3.
 The student passes an approved summer study course in the levels of the language they have missed at the Academy.